-Fuel economy is measured under controlled conditions in a laboratory using a standardized test procedure specified by federal law.
+Fuel economy is measured under controlled conditions in a laboratory using a series of tests specified by federal law.
 Manufacturers test their own vehicles—usually pre-production prototypes—and report the results to EPA.
-EPA reviews the results and confirms about 10%–15% of them through their own tests at the National Vehicles and Fuel Emissions Laboratory.
+EPA reviews the results and confirms about 15%–20% of them through their own tests at the National Vehicles and Fuel Emissions Laboratory.

 Estimating MPG with Laboratory Tests

-In the laboratory, the vehicle's drive wheels are placed on a machine called a dynamometer that simulates the driving environment—much like an exercise bike simulates cycling.
+In the laboratory, the vehicle's drive wheels are placed on a machine called a dynamometer.
+The "dyno" simulates the driving environment much like an exercise bike simulates cycling.

-The energy required to move the rollers can be adjusted to account for wind resistance and the vehicle's weight.
+Engineers adjust the amount of energy required to move the rollers to account for wind resistance and the vehicle's weight.